alspur/kysrc/README.md

 - `behavior_context...`: Behavior event data by context.
 - `behavior_location...`: Behavior event data by location.
 - `behavior_ses...`: Behavior event data by student socioeconomic status.
+- `behavior_grade...`: Behavior event data by grade level.

 Each dataset includes a unique identifier for the school/district/state, `sch_id`.
 This variable is helpful for joining data from multiple tables, as is `year`, which indicates the school year during which the data was generated.

-There are currently 7,529,745 rows of data in this package and a total of 79,839,689 data points.
+There are currently 8,099,710 rows of data in this package and a total of 84,285,812 data points.